Geometry and Dynamics of the Solar System

 geometric development of number 3 with alternating polarity rotation

-It is not a coincidence that the electric and magnetic component of the electromagnetic wave are always 90° out of phase, as 90 is the neutral aspect of the third expression.
-This expression defines the key geometry between the planets that results in great electromagnetic influence when Mercury and Venus are involved.
+It is not a coincidence that the electric and magnetic component of the electromagnetic wave are in a 90° relationship, as 90 is the neutral aspect of the third expression.
+This expression defines the major SSGI geometric harmonics within 0°-180° between the planets that result in amplified electromagnetic influence, especially when Mercury and Venus and the Moon are involved.
 Hence, it is also not a coincidence that the numbers of sequence 2 of the Titius-Bode law multiplied by the sum of the second polarity's interaction (15) closely match the observed mean distances of the planets from the Sun expressed in million kilometers (sequence 3).
-The very electromagnetic field of the Solar System guarantees this geometric distribution of the planets (and asteroid belts).
+The very electromagnetic field of the Solar System guarantees this geometric harmonic distribution of the planets (and asteroid belts).

 (sequence 3)